Rosemary Cranberry Sauce with Orange

 Instructions

-- When desired number of cranberries have burst, remove saucepan from heat.
-Stir in orange zest, then cover saucepan and set aside.
-Let sauce rest in covered saucepan 10 minutes.
+• When desired number of cranberries have burst, remove saucepan from heat.
+Add ½ teaspoon fine orange zest and stir to incorporate, then cover saucepan with lid and set aside.
+Let cranberry sauce rest, covered, 10 minutes.

-- Transfer cranberry sauce to large bowl.
-Let sauce cool to room temperature, then garnish with fresh rosemary and serve immediately.
-Alternately, cover bowl and refrigerate until 30 minutes prior to serving.
-Remove sauce from refrigerator let come to room temperature, then garnish with fresh rosemary and serve.
+• Transfer cranberry sauce to serving bowl.
+Let sauce cool to room temperature, then garnish with 1 sprig fresh rosemary if desired and serve immediately.
+Alternately, let sauce cool to room temperature, then cover bowl with lid or plastic wrap and place bowl in refrigerator.
+Chill cranberry sauce until 30 minutes prior to serving.
+Let sauce come to room temperature then garnish with 1 sprig fresh rosemary and serve.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.